The Motorcycle Safety Foundation's (MSF) BRC1 is designed for those who;

-Since our mission is helping to reduce motorcycle crashes in the State of NJ and our priority is the safety of our students, we offer the MSF's full, complete and comprehensive version of the BRC1, which is a 3-day, 18-hour course that consists of four modules or parts;
+Since our mission is to help reduce motorcycle crashes in the State of NJ and our priority is the safety of our students, we offer the MSF's full, complete and comprehensive version of the BRC1, which is a 3-day, 18-hour course that consists of four modules or parts;

 Module 1- You begin by first taking a 3-5 hour interactive online course (the MSF Basic eCourse) which familiarizes you with some of the physical and non-physical skills needed to ride a motorcycle safely, which you do at home at your own pace.

 Module 2 - After completing Module 1, you watch a 1-hour pre-recorded Power Point Presentation (Supplemental eCourse) on your own, which explains the course format, the Course Rules and Guidelines and goes into the four basic physical riding skills in further detail.

 Module 3 - After completing Modules 1 and 2, you attend a live 4-hour online classroom session on a Tuesday night, which covers a variety of crash-avoidance techniques and concepts with other students taking the course so you can meet who they are, find out a little bit about them and meet one of your instructors before attending the riding sessions (Module 4).